RosettaCommons/demos/public/chemically_conjugated_docking/README.md

 All are closely related.
 These demos are copies of their integration tests.
-See their readmes for further details.
+See the linked READMEs for further details.